euphonie/study-notes/Computer Science/Theory/Natural Language Processing/Voice User Interfaces/Speech Recognition.md

 - Training is easier with isolated units
 	- With a set of words, an HMM model is created for each one, and finally the score of every model is evaluated to identify which words its in the audio segment
 - Training continuous words or phrases (**utterances**)
+	- When same utterances are part of many sentences, pairs of utterances can be trained into an individual HMM model.
+Ex. my brick walkway and a brick wall could have HMMs for the pairs
+		- my-brick
+		- a-brick
+		- brick-walkway
+		- brick-wall
 	-

 # Tools